Fernando-Szezecinski/sample-cypress-basic/README.md

 What is the difference between each test?
-Each test contains an example of how to deal with a certain browser element/condition:
+Each test contains an example on how to deal with a certain browser element/condition:

 1) It contains an example on how to verify if page`s title contains expected value.
 2) It contains an example on how to type texts on input fields using a custom delay as well.